 Simple automation set-up

 Reduce the amount of time spent on repetitive and supporting tasks by automating activities that don’t require a human touch.
 That means more face time with candidates and employees, and faster time to resolution for HR cases.
-Automation should be easy to set up and should integrate with existing tools.
+Low-code HR automation software is easy to set up and integrates with existing tools.
 Learn more about HR automation software.

 Workflow complexity and request volume change over time.
 Software should make modifying workflows a snap so that anyone with permission can update existing workflows or create new ones with ease.
 A drag-and-drop interface simplifies workflow changes and alleviates the IT bottleneck.

 Integrations for seamless user experiences

 Most HR teams rely on a toolbox of apps for recruiting, onboarding, request management, payroll, and all the other processes they manage.
 Workflow automation software should be able to integrate with other tools to eliminate duplicate data entry, centralize information, and provide a seamless user experience

 People teams deal with a wide range of employee requests.
 These include requests for PTO, changes to payroll, benefits enrollment, requests for documents, and reimbursements.
 Using a rules-based forms feature ensures that requests always include all the necessary information.
 Automation then routes each request to the appropriate person.